coenm/EasyTestFile/README.md

 ![Solution Explorer TestFiles](/docs/images/SolutionExplorerTestFiles.png)

 # Credits

 ## VerifyTest

 Verify is a snapshot tool that simplifies the assertion of complex data models and documents.
-Some ideas and parts of the implemntation in this project are based on the [VerifyTest] (http://github.com/verifyTests/Verify/).
+Some ideas and parts of the implementation in this project are based on the [VerifyTest](http://github.com/verifyTests/Verify/).

 ## Icon